-The Giving Tree allows those without resources to receive Christmas gifts through Association House, Erie House, Orchard Village and Good News Partners.
+The Giving Tree allows those without resources to receive Christmas gifts through various mission partner organizations.
 Requests for gifts are hung from a Christmas tree in the narthex each year during November.

 We follow Christ’s lead as disciples and feed those who come to the table.
 To relieve hunger and help break the cycle of homelessness, we work with a number of nonprofit community agencies that help put families back on their feet with counseling, job-hunting assistance, safe shelter, food, and transitional housing.